-In this article I would like to talk about the Pergola Veronese: the way to grow the vine in our vineyards.
 This system consists of a series of vertical poles supporting a scaffold positioned slightly oblique.
-On this scaffold run the iron wires that will support the vine shoots.
-There are several variations of the Pergola: Semplice, Doppia, Trentina, Veronese and Romagnola.
+On this scaffolding run the iron wires that will support the vine shoots.
+There are different variants of the Pergola: Simple, Double, Trentina, Veronese and Romagnola.
 Obviously we use the Veronese one.

-This form of farming provides rather robust and resistant head posts, a series of wires to support the vegetation and intermediate poles to prevent damage to the structure.
-The vine shoots are placed on the wires at an angle greater than 90 degrees from the ground.
-Pruning in Pergola Veronese requires that from 1 to 4 shoots of 10-15 buds
+This form of training provides rather robust and resistant head poles, intermediate poles to prevent damage to the structure. and a series of wires to support the vegetation.
+The shoots of the vine are placed on the wires at an angle greater than 90 degrees to the ground.
+Pruning in the Veronese Pergola requires one to 4 shoots of 10-15 buds to be left.